Mid Cambridgeshire/ Mid Cambs.

 Cambridge District Scout Archive

-This use of the name East Cambridgeshire predates the amalgamation of Huntingdonshire and Cambridgeshire in 1977.
+This use of the name East Cambridge predates the amalgamation of Huntingdonshire and Cambridgeshire in 1977.
 They do not cover the same geographical area.

 The name changed even on the original Form A – B registration.
 In 1934 the District ‘Cambridge’ was divided into three administrative sub districts designated Cambridge, North Cambridge, and South Cambridge in 1934.
 In 1935 the areas were made into four separate Districts: Cambridge, West Cambridge (which quickly faded) South Cambridge and East Cambridge which had been called North Cambridge.
 East Cambridge later became Mid Cambs.